terrimporter/SSUdiatomClassifier/README.md

 ## How to cite

+You can cite this repository directly:
+SSU Diatom Classifier, DOI: 10.5281/zenodo.4741481

-If you use this SSU diatom reference set in a publication, please link to this page in your methods section and cite the diatom barcode database:
+Also, please cite the original diatom barcode database:

 Rimet, F., Chaumeil, P., Keck, F., Kermarrec, L., Vasselon, V., Kahlert, M., Franc, A., Bouchez, A. 2016.
 R-Syst::diatom: an open-access and curated barcode database for diatoms and freshwater monitoring.
 Database: baw016.